 the state of Michigan and Oakland County.
 This support allows OCC to maintain a high-quality program and still charge affordable

 tuition.
-With tuition as low as $90 a credit hour, OCC is truly an educational bargain.
+Learn more about tuition and fees.
+OCC is truly an educational bargain.
 For students who qualify, financial aid is available.
 OCC’s paralegal program also qualifies for many retraining programs.
 Book costs are out of our control, but there are many options

 such as renting to reduce costs.
 Budget $100 a course for books.

 Ten reasons to enroll in OCC's Paralegal program